Interpretable Visual Question Answering by Reasoning on Dependency Trees: Experiment

-\textbf{Quality comparison} We further compare the reasoning results generated by ACMN and PTGRN in Figure~\ref{fig:clevr_cmp}.
+\textbf{Quality comparison} \quad We further compare the reasoning results generated by ACMN and PTGRN in Figure~\ref{fig:clevr_cmp}.
 The upper part shows the heat map given by ACMN, and the lower part displays the results of PTGRN.
 The first question queries the number of specific objects.
-ACMN correctly attends the ``red rubber'' things, but it only locates one of the blue objects; PTGRN has also found the ``red rubber'' and locates all of the objects given the phrases ``of things'' and ``what number''.
-Finally, our PTGRN attends all three blue objects at the last step.
+ACMN correctly attends the ``red rubber'' things, but it locates only one of the blue objects; PTGRN has also found the ``red rubber'' and locates all of the objects given the phrases ``of things'' and ``what number''.
+Finally, PTGRN attends the two blue objects that are far from the ``red rubber'' at the last step.
 The second example illustrates the process of locating the ``big thing'' and the ``metal sphere''.
-Although both models mined the corresponding objects at each step, PTGRN has higher confidences on its decision.
+Although both models mined the corresponding objects at each step, PTGRN can pinpoint the location of these objects.